redxdev/ECS/README.md

     ComponentHandle<Position> pos = otherEnt->get<Position>(); // assume otherEnt doesn't have a Position component
     pos.isValid(); // returns false, note the . instead of the ->

+Alternatively, you may use a handle's bool conversion operator instead of `isValid`:

+    if (pos)
+	{
+	    // pos is valid
+	}
+	else
+	{
+	    // pos is not valid
+	}

 ### Events